 Stunting, a condition caused by chronic malnutrition in the first 1,000 days of a child’s life, affects 156 million children under five.
 It limits the physical development that should occur during childhood, as well as a child’s ability to play and interact, and perform well in school.

-This can have a devastating impact on childhood, as well as future education and work life, keeping them bound by the chain of poverty.
+This can have a devastating impact on childhood, as well as future education and work life, keeping children bound by the chain of poverty.

 More than 1 in 6 children are out of school worldwide.

 Education is a core part of childhood.
 School is where children learn, make friends and build a foundation for a good life.
-But approximately 263 million children are not in school; more than the number of children living in the developed world.
+But approximately 263 million children are not in school; more than the total number of children living in developed countries.